 An introduction to the authority of Scripture, understanding the formation and transmission of the Bible, and reliable methods for integrating its truth.
 Students will gain the tools necessary for studying, interpreting, and communicating the truth of the Bible.

 An examination of the biblical and theological foundations for completing the mission of God.
-This course will provide students with a better understand of God’s mission (missio Dei) and the vital role the local church is called to play in advancing the kingdom of God.
+This course will provide students with a better understanding of God’s mission (missio Dei) and the vital role the local church is called to play in advancing the kingdom of God.
 Biblical, historical, and cultural perspectives will be explored.

 An introduction to key theological themes, contextualizing them within the Bible, and contributions from major theologians.
 Students will gain an understanding of the following doctrines: God, Jesus, Holy Spirit, Faith, Creation, Salvation, Atonement, and Heaven.
 Students will learn key terms, relevant biblical passages, and contributions from Church History.